Skill-Evolving Grounded Reasoning for Free-Text Promptable 3D Medical Image Segmentation: Methodology

-where $\mathcal{B}$ represents optional \emph{skill artifacts} retrieved from \methodname-Bank, supplying the model with reusable, high-reward reasoning patterns.
-To achieve visually grounded reasoning, three components operate synergistically: first, the model \emph{extracts} anatomical evidence $e$ by identifying observable visual cues in $\mathcal{I}$; second, it \emph{formulates} a rationale $r$ that logically links the ambiguous free-text $q$ to this explicit visual evidence; finally, based on this verified context, it \emph{synthesizes} an executable answer $a$.
-Only $a$ is executed by the frozen segmentation system $\mathcal{S}$, yielding a predicted mask $\widehat{G}$.
-The extracted $e$ and $r$ remain auditable intermediate steps.
-This structural separation prevents the model from relying on unconstrained latent text conditioning, forcing it to explicitly validate clinical intent against anatomical reality before generating the final segmentation.
+where $\mathcal{B}$ denotes optional \emph{skill artifacts} retrieved from \methodname-Bank, supplying reusable, high-reward reasoning patterns.
+To achieve visually grounded reasoning, three components operate synergistically.
+First, the model \emph{extracts} anatomical evidence $e$ as a visual grounding constraint in $\mathcal{I}$.
+Second, it \emph{formulates} a rationale $r$ that logically links the ambiguous free-text request $q$ to this explicit visual evidence, thereby disambiguating the intended target.
+Finally, based on the visual evidence and rationale, it \emph{synthesizes} an executable answer $a$, which is executed by the frozen segmentation system $\mathcal{S}$, yielding a predicted mask $\widehat{G}$.
+This structural separation prevents the model from relying on unconstrained latent text conditioning, forcing it to explicitly validate clinical intent against anatomical evidence before generating the final segmentation.

 To make our framework robust against diverse linguistic expressions of the same clinical intent, we explicitly optimize the model to produce stable segmentation masks.
-Let $\Omega(q)$ denote a set of clinically equivalent rephrasings of $q$. \methodname aims to improve both expected quality and stability under $\Omega(q)$, which is achieved by optimizing a stability-aware objective:
+Let $\Omega(q)$ denote a set of clinically equivalent rephrasings of $q$, \methodname aims to improve both expected segmentation quality and stability under $\Omega(q)$ by optimizing the following objective: